spencermountain/efrt/README.md

 console.log(obj.tomato)
 //['fruit', 'vegetable']
 ```
+the keys you input are pretty normalized.
+Spaces and unicode are good, but numbers, case-sensitivity, and *some punctuation* (semicolon, comma, exclamation-mark) are not (yet) supported.

 *efrt* is built-for, and used heavily in [compromise](https://github.com/nlp-compromise/compromise), to expand the amount of data it can ship onto the client-side.
 If you find another use for efrt, please [drop us a line](mailto:spencermountain@gmail.com)🎈